iamendless10/Akaike-AI-Agents-Challenge/README.md

 These traces provide insight into agent performance, allowing for quick identification and resolution of issues.

-## Memory Management with LangMem and Redis
+## Memory Interference with LangMem and Redis

 - **LangMem** ensures that the system has access to the most recent agent states.
 - **Redis** stores the state of each agent persistently, enabling the system to recover agent data after restarts and maintain consistent state across multiple runs.

-## Conclusion

-This system provides a robust, scalable solution for querying datasets and receiving insights from AI agents.
-With production-level monitoring and efficient memory management, it is designed to work seamlessly in real-time systems.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.